chriswallace/chriswallace.net/resume.md

 As the primary web content owner, designed, developed, and maintained the college's online presence.
 During my tenure, the college witnessed a 60% growth rate, reaching full campus capacity the following year.

 ## Selected Works

-Here are a few links to projects I’ve worked on in a creative direction and production design capacity.
-The links referenced for each are live, up-to-date, and entirely designed by me and my team.

 ### [Twelve Days of CryptoArt](https://twelvedays.ultradao.org)